BDC Hamburger Icon

 How much is overtime pay?

 Overtime pay is generally 1.5 times the employee’s regular pay.
-For example, an employee who makes $12 an hour and works 45 hours in one week would receive $12 an hour for the first 40 hours and $18 an hour for the remaining five.
+For example, let’s say an employee makes $12 an hour and works 45 hours in one week.
+The employee would receive $12 an hour for the first 40 hours and $18 an hour for the remaining five.
 So, instead of making $540 for 45 hours, the employee would earn $570.

 What about hospitals and residential care facilities?